anomius/qBraid/CONTRIBUTING.md

 ## Code Style

-For code style, our project uses a combination of [isort](https://github.com/PyCQA/isort), [pylint](https://github.com/pylint-dev/pylint), and [black](https://github.com/psf/black).
+For code style, our project uses a combination of [isort](https://github.com/PyCQA/isort),[Ruff](https://github.com/astral-sh/ruff).
 Each of these tools is setup with its own default configuration specific to this project in `pyproject.toml`.